Standard User Guide

 The terminal

 If you are a Unix user, you may be familiar with terminals.
-Terminal is available on Noteable, just click New and then Terminal to get one running.
+There are three different ways to create a new Terminal on Noteable:

 You can also run commands from a notebook code cell by prefacing the command with !.